 RAS technology is not new.
 Though it has only recently become mainstream in the U.S., it has been used successfully in Europe for more than 20 years.
 It is proven to be very safe and environmentally friendly way to raise fish.
 Multiple levels of security and filtration are in place to protect the water from pollutants and disease and to prevent fish escapes.
 Discharged water must also meet rigorous federal, state and local standards before it can be released.

-Numerous local and national conservation organizations have lined up in support of RAS technology as an important food system.
-The Gulf of Maine Research Institute, The Conservation Fund, The Conservation Law Foundation, The Nature Conservancy, and The Atlantic Salmon Federation.
+Numerous local and national conservation organizations have lined up in support of RAS technology as an important food system, including The Gulf of Maine Research Institute, The Conservation Fund, The Conservation Law Foundation, The Nature Conservancy, and The Atlantic Salmon Federation.

 A New Pillar of Our Economy

 Land-based aquaculture is rapidly increasing in the U.S. as the demand for seafood also continues to increase.
-There have been significant investment worldwide in to this eco friendly and sustainable technology.
+There has been significant investment worldwide in to this eco-friendly and sustainable technology.
 Maine can now benefit from the latest advancements as we grow and diversify one of our heritage industries.
 We can take a leadership role in this emerging industry on a global scale, becoming an important part of the sustainable food solution and protecting the long-term sustainability of our wild-caught fisheries.